Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

 * As discussed in the previous sections host application provides control information to the Endpoint to run any usecase.

- Here are list of control information passed to endpoint -- Usecase to run.
+ Here are list of control information passed to endpoint.

+ 	-- Usecase to run.
 	-- Resolution.
 	-- Filter type.